Olek-Z/GesturePhysics/README.md

 ## Development Approach

 This project was built using a **prompt-engineering-first workflow**.
-Rather than writing the codebase by hand, I applied concepts from the course — how language models reason, where they make mistakes, how context and specificity affect output — to direct an AI assistant through the full development process.
+Rather than writing the codebase by hand, I applied concepts from the course, like how language models reason, where they make mistakes, and how context and specificity affect output, to direct an AI assistant through the full development process.

 My role was less about writing syntax and more about:

 - Designing the system architecture and feature set
-- Prompting for edge case handling (e.g. two hands grabbing simultaneously, box-box collision resolution, fragment lifetime cleanup)
+- Prompting for edge case handling (e.g., two hands grabbing simultaneously, box-box collision resolution, fragment lifetime cleanup)
 - Identifying where generated code was inefficient or incorrect and prompting targeted fixes
 - Evaluating outputs critically and iterating

-The split was roughly **35% me, 65% AI-generated** — but the 35% was the part that mattered: knowing what to ask for, catching what was wrong, and understanding the output well enough to direct the next step.
+The split was roughly **35% me, 65% AI-generated** — but the 35% was the part that mattered: knowing what to ask for, how to structure each request, catching what was wrong, and understanding the output well enough to direct the next step.

 ---